-- dwellings and other buildings straight line allocation over the life of the property as estimated by the valuer with the exception of a number of leased shops, where the remaining term of the lease has been used - Vehicles, plant and equipment straight line allocation over the life of the asset, as advised by a suitably qualified officer - Infrastructure straight line allocation.
+- dwellings and other buildings straight line allocation over the life of the property as estimated by the valuer with the exception of a number of leased shops, where the remaining term of the lease is used - Vehicles, plant and equipment straight line allocation over the life of the asset, as advised by a suitably qualified officer. - Infrastructure straight line allocation.

 Assets Useful Life Range (years)

 Offices/Leisure Centre 25 to 60

-Crematorium 60
+Crematorium 25 to 60

-Depots & Stores 52
+Depots & Stores 25 to 60

 Shops 25-60

 Public Conveniences 49

-CCTV Systems/IT Equipment/Wheeled Bins/Office Equipment /Led Lighting/
+CCTV Systems/IT Equipment/Wheeled

+Bins/Office Equipment /Led Lighting/

 Crematorium Equipment 1 to 25

 Vehicles/Bin Lifters 1 to 7

-Infrastructure Assets 16-28
+Infrastructure Assets 1 to 28

 Dwellings 54